Copyright and University of Manitoba Public Websites/Social Media Accounts

 3. Is the content from the public domain (where the creator died at least 50 years ago)?
 If so, the material may be used freely.

 4. Does the content have a Creative Commons licence?
-If so, you may use it but do not crop or otherwise modify the content unless the Creative Commons licence allows for such.
+If so, you may use it but do not crop or otherwise modify the content unless the Creative Commons licence permits this.
+You must also follow the terms of the license, which will minimally require attribution to the creator and linking back to the licence the content is available under.
+See "How to give attribution" from Creative Commons for best practices.

 7. Is the textual content original (that is, not plagiarized)?
 If exact words from another source were copied, include quotation marks with the citation.
 Note that quoting a small amount of text with attribution does not require permission.